 All our guides are culturally trained and very active in the Potlatches today; we are ceremonial leaders and take great pride in being able to teach and pass on the knowledge of our ancestors.
 We are active in exercising our traditional laws that protect our lands and waters for our future generations and we are honoured to share our beautiful home with visitors from around the globe.

-Our Whale Watching and Cultural Tour features a visit to the U’mista Museum in Alert Bay, which is home to recovered cultural artifacts, and all our wildlife watching tours include cultural elements that explore our deep connection to our land.
+Our Grizzly Bears of the Wild Tour, if time permits and guests want to, could feature a visit to the U’mista Museum in Alert Bay, which is home to recovered cultural artifacts, and all our wildlife watching tours include cultural elements that explore our deep connection to our land.